 • Entrepreneurial Skills I, 12 Credits.

-• Chemistry Project III, 60 Credits.
+• Chemistry Project III, 60 Credits

 • EXIT LEVEL OUTCOMES

-3. Prepare organic and inorganic compounds using standard synthetic and purification procedures.
+1. Apply mathematical, physical, and chemical principles to laboratory and production tasks, including preparing organic and inorganic compounds using standard synthetic and purification procedures.

-4. Perform calculations to report and evaluate the results of analyses to meet quality assurance and quality control requirements and criteria.
+2. Conduct and interpret wet chemical and instrumental analyses using prescribed laboratory procedures and perform calculations to report and evaluate results to meet quality assurance and quality control standards.

 ASSOCIATED ASSESSMENT CRITERIA